-Most of all, I would also like to thank our shareholders who have put their trust in Oxley Holdings.
-As a company, we shall continue to strive to enhance our shareholders' value and look forward to your continuing and unwaivering support.
+Last but not least, I would like to thank our existing and new shareholders who have put their trust in us.
+As always, we will endeavour to enhance shareholders' value and invite you to journey with us as we strive for a good, longterm yield.

-Ching Chiat Kwong Chairman & CEO
+Ching Chiat Kwong Executive Chairman & CEO